mratajsky/speaker/README.md

 The program, along with its Python dependencies, can be installed with `pip3 install .` in the main directory.

+To only install the CLI client with its smaller set of dependencies, use `CLI_ONLY=1 pip3 install .` instead.

 ## How to use

 Install the program on a Linux board equipped with a set of speakers and run the `speaker` executable.